matloff/regtools/ScalingInPCA.md

 ## Motivating counterexample

-Consider a setting with two variables, A and B, with Var(A) = 500 and Var(B) = 2.
+Consider a setting with two independent variables, A and B, with Var(A) = 500 and Var(B) = 2.
 Let A' and B' denote these variables after centering and scaling.

 PCA is all about removing variables with small variance, as they are essentially constant.
 If we work with A and B, we would of course use